ericatsydney/ericatsydney.github.io/_posts/2016-05-30-chrome-devel-tool.markdown

 - Pick color even on a image using Color picker.

+- use the color picker as converter (RGB, hex)

 - Modify the html markup directly, use drag and draw to reorganize the DOM.

 - Right click on the element to fix the `focus` effect.